Audism and Deaf-Gain: Guide Contents

 Deaf Gain in contrast to 'hearing loss' is defined as a "reframing of “Deaf” as a form of sensory and cognitive diversity that has the potential to contribute to the greater good of humanity" (Bauman and Murray, 2009).
 For example, discoveries have been made in the fields of language, linguistics, cognitive sciences, technology, sociology, architecture, education, and transnational cultures due to the contributions of the Deaf and Signing Communities (Bauman & Murray, 2009).

-Related concepts include the theories Deaf Community Cultural Wealth (Listman, Rogers & Hauser, 2011) and Deaf Capital (Presentation, Hauser & Kurz, 2014).
+Related concepts include the theories of Deaf Community Cultural Wealth (Listman, Rogers & Hauser, 2011) and Deaf Capital (Presentation, Hauser & Kurz, 2014).
 Jason Listman, Peter Hauser, and Kim Kurz are NTID faculty.
 A good article to read is Audism: A Theory and Practice of Audiocentric Privilege by Richard Eckert and Amy Rowley.
 Another article is The Disabled Academy: The Experiences of Deaf Faculty at Predominantly Hearing Institutions by LIssa Stapleton.

-If you have questions, feel free to contact me, Joan Naturale - I am the NTID and Deaf Studies Librarian and happy to help.
+If you have questions, feel free to contact me, Joan Naturale - I am the NTID and Deaf Studies Librarian and am happy to help.

 Edit this Guide